-Wills Maybe setting up a will is something you just haven't got around to, have deliberately put off or maybe you made one years ago and haven't updated it.
-It's really important you have an up to date will as it can give you, and your loved ones, peace of mind that your wishes will still be respected after you've died.
+Maybe making a will is something you just haven't got around to, have deliberately put off or maybe you made one years ago and haven't updated it.
+It's really important you have an up-todate will, as it can give you and your loved ones peace of mind that your wishes will still be respected after you've died.

 You can make your own will, but it's best to instruct a solicitor to do it for you so there won't be any problems down the line.

 If you're making a will or already have one and someone is putting pressure on you to change it, remember it's about your wishes and not theirs.
 Always get legal advice if you're thinking of changing your will.

-In England and Wales, you can find a solicitor by contacting the Law Society (page 23).
-In Scotland and Northern Ireland, contact the Law Society of Scotland or the Law Society of Northern Ireland (page 23).
+In England and Wales, you can find a solicitor by contacting the Law Society (page 24).
+In Northern Ireland, contact the Law Society of Northern Ireland (page 24).
 If you have several options, contact a few and compare their services and their fees.
-Solicitors for the Elderly can also help you find a solicitor in your area (page 25).
+Solicitors for the Elderly can also help you find a solicitor in your area (page 26).